Michael McFadyen's Scuba Diving - SS President Coolidge - The Sinking

 The certificate I have was presented to Private First Class Wilbur O. Root, 20149675, from the Vermont National Guard from Rutland, Vermont.
 He was resident in 2004 at 99 Linden Street, Mechanicville, New York, 12118.

-Captain Elwood Euart's remains were finally recovered from the wreck in 2015 by a US Navy dive team after suspected bones were found some time earlier.
+Captain Elwood Euart's remains were finally recovered from the wreck in 2015 by a US Navy dive team after some bones were found by a diver in 2013.
 This included his dog tags (photograph shown above).
 He was buried with his parents.

 For more photographs of the SS President Coolidge story, click here.